automerge/old-automerge-website/docs/cookbook/rich-text-prosemirror-react.md

 sidebar_position: 2
 ---

-# Prosemirror Integration
+# Prosemirror + React + Automerge

 Automerge supports rich text editing on top of [ProseMirror](https://prosemirror.net/).
+This guide will show you how to set up a simple collaborative rich text editor in React using Automerge and ProseMirror.

-All the code here can be found in [this repository](https://github.com/automerge/prosemirror-quickstart)
+All the code here can be found at https://github.com/automerge/automerge-prosemirror/examples/react

-Let's get an example vite app setup
+First, create a an example vite app using the `@automerge/vite-app` template.
+This will give you a basic React app with the Automerge dependencies already installed.

 ```bash
 yarn create @automerge/vite-app
 ```

 Then install our prosemirror dependencies

 ```bash
 yarn add @automerge/prosemirror prosemirror-example-setup prosemirror-model prosemirror-state prosemirror-view